FIWARE/tutorials.NGSI-LD/docs/pep-proxy.md

 [![FIWARE Security](https://fiware.github.io/catalogue/badges/chapters/security.svg)](https://github.com/FIWARE/catalogue/blob/master/security/README.md)
 [![NGSI LD](https://img.shields.io/badge/NGSI-LD-d6604d.svg)](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.03.01_60/gs_cim009v010301p.pdf)

-**Description:** This tutorial uses a PEP Proxy combined with the Keycloak to secure access to endpoints exposed by FIWARE generic enablers.
-Users (or other actors) must log in and use a token to gain access to the services.
-The application code created in the [previous tutorial](securing-access.md) is expanded to authenticate users throughout a distributed system.
-The design of FIWARE Wilma - a PEP Proxy is discussed, and the parts of the Keycloak GUI and REST API relevant to authenticating other services are described in detail.
+**Description:** This tutorial uses [Apache APISIX](https://apisix.apache.org/) as an API Gateway Policy Enforcement Point (PEP) combined with **Keycloak** to secure access to endpoints exposed by FIWARE generic enablers.
+Users (or other actors) must log in and present a valid JWT to gain access to services.
+The application code created in the [previous tutorial](securing-access.md) is expanded to enforce Role-Based Access Control (RBAC) at the gateway level throughout a distributed system.
+The APISIX route configuration and Keycloak realm setup are described in detail.

-[cUrl](https://ec.haxx.se/) commands are used throughout to access the **Keycloak** and **Wilma** REST APIs - [Postman documentation](https://fiware.github.io/tutorials.PEP-Proxy/) for these calls is also available.
+[cUrl](https://ec.haxx.se/) commands are used throughout to access the **Keycloak** and **APISIX** REST APIs - [Postman documentation](https://fiware.github.io/tutorials.PEP-Proxy/) for these calls is also available.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/6b143a6b3ad8bcba69cf)